lymingtonprecision/devbox/README.md

  1. Open a command prompt or (preferably) PowerShell.
  2. Run `vagrant up` from the directory containing this file.
  3. SSH into the VMs and play.

+For name resolution of the VMs on your local machine, including wildcard resolution against the staging VM, add `10.118.109.10` to your DNS server list.